MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 2. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

-3. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files template.json and parameters.json into the Cloud Shell home directory.
+3. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files template.json and parameters.json into the Cloud Shell home directory one by one.